 The actual expenses vary each year and expenses could be carried forward and recovered in future years.
-Currently, you won't be charged more than 0.04% of NAV for fund expenses each year.
+Currently, you won't be charged more than 0.03% of NAV for fund expenses each year.

-Subject to the requirements of the KiwiSaver Act and the Instrument of Appointment, we can:
+Subject to the requirements of the KiwiSaver Act, we can:

-- change the cap on expense recovery from the scheme from time to time, or - decide that there will be no caps on the amount of expenses we and the supervisor can recover.
+- · change the cap on expense recovery from the scheme from time to time, or - decide that there will be no caps on the amount of expenses we and the supervisor can recover.